-The Company has adopted a Securities Trading Policy which prohibits Directors, the CEO and senior executives and other key management personnel and their closely related parties from trading in Bapcor securities other than in a designated trading window.
-Additionally, the Securities Trading Policy outlines a general prohibition on Team Members from using Inside Information when dealing in Bapcor securities.
+The Company has adopted a Securities Trading Policy which prohibits Directors, the MD & CEO, key management personnel and other senior executives and their closely related parties from trading in Bapcor securities other than in a designated trading window.
+Additionally, the Securities Trading Policy outlines a general prohibition on Directors and team members from using Inside Information when dealing in Bapcor securities.